7 Best Tours and Day Trips from San Francisco

 Views of Alcatraz from the cruise| ©Boris Kasimov

-If you want to take a boat ride around the entire San Francisco Bay, this is the experience for you.
-You will not enter Alcatraz, but you will take a tour around the island and pass under the Golden Gate Bridge.
+If you want to take a boat trip around San Francisco Bay, this is the experience for you.
+You won't enter Alcatraz, but you will tour the island and pass under the Golden Gate Bridge.

-The cruise departs from Fisherman's Wharf and you will have the option to take an audio guide with you at all times to know everything you see.
-In addition, the boat has WiFi and you can order drinks to enjoy the ride.
-You can book online your tickets for the Golden Gate and Alcatraz cruise, which I recommend to make sure you enjoy this experience on your trip to San Francisco.
+The cruise departs from Fisherman's Wharf and you'll have the option of taking an audio guide with you at all times to learn more about everything you see.
+In addition, the boat has WiFi and you can order drinks to enjoy during the trip.
+You can book your tickets for the Golden Gate and Alcatraz cruise online, which I recommend to ensure you enjoy this experience on your trip to San Francisco.

 • Duration: 1 hour

-• Recommended: If the weather is nice in San Francisco and you don't want to visit Alcatraz inside (in this case I recommend a cruise with entrance to the famous prison).
+• Recommended: If the weather is good in San Francisco and you don't want to visit Alcatraz inside (in this case, I recommend a cruise with admission to the famous prison)

 Book a cruise in San Francisco